aktin/broker/README.md

 Building from source code
 -------------------------
 To build the project from its source code, you need a Java runtime environment (e.g. [OpenJDK 15](https://jdk.java.net/15/), minimum is Java 8) and the build-tool [Apache Maven](https://maven.apache.org/download.cgi).
 To build the project, download/clone the repository source code and run `mvn clean install` via command shell in the main directory.
 After the build process is completed, you can find the broker binary distribution in the subfolder `broker-admin-dist/target`.
-To run the broker, see section /Getting startet/ above.
+To run the broker, see section *Getting startet* above.